Login

 Importing retail refund data from a database or SFTP

-If your company regularly handles a lot of returns, which is quite common for large online shops, we suggest to adjust your sales data in Google Analytics accordingly.
+If your company regularly handles a lot of returns, which is quite common for large online shops, we suggest adjusting your sales data in Google Analytics accordingly.

 Refunds should be reflected in your e-commerce reports; otherwise there will be a discrepancy between your Google Analytics sales and your actual sales data.